 Has extensive experience in working with parents to manage children’s behavior using Parent Management Training (PMT), Parent-Child Interaction Therapy (PCIT), SPACE, Triple P, Incredible Years, or an equivalent

-We will give extra consideration to therapists with deep experience in treating autistic individuals, in using Dialectical Behavioral Therapy for Children (DBT-C), and/or in using Exposure and Response Prevention (ERP/ExRP) for OCD
+We will give extra consideration to therapists with deep experience in treating autistic individuals, in using Dialectical Behavioral Therapy for Children (DBT-C), and/or in using Parent-Child Interaction Therapy (PCIT) and its adaptations

 Besides technical qualifications, we are also seeking a colleague with the following characteristics:

 Is an independent and autonomous thinker who enjoys working in a collaborative, fast-paced, team-based environment, with regular peer supervision

 Is adaptable, efficient, and able to think/act creatively to help clients and the practice